markcollinscope/BASH-UTILITIES-FOR-REUSE/README.md

 utils_git.shi    | functions to determine - am I in a git dir?
 Does this git dir need a commit? etc. Used for git related scripts (unsurprisingly). utils_msc.shi    | other functinos. randomString and xgrep can be quite useful. utils_map.shi    | multi dimensional (hash)map data structure. can use with caution (for now).
 NB: utils_globals.shi| This is a set of bash variables that are useful in scripts - globally assigned values for backup directories, git directories, etc.  Defaults are provided but if set externally and exported these values can be overridden.
+Some functions *will* expect the values to be set.

 ### File naming